cjuang/NASA-landslides/README.md

 # landslides-info
-The development of a website for Landslide Reporter, a citizen science web application that invites the public to submit their own landslide events to a global database of rainfall-triggered landslides.
+The development of a website for the Cooperative Open Online Landslide Repository, a global catalog of landslides.

 # developer
 Caroline Juang, SSAI/NASA GSFC.